Numerically Reliable Brunovsky Transformations: Conclusion

 \section{Conclusion}

 In this paper, we propose a numerically reliable method to construct Brunovsky transformations for general dense controllable linear systems in three steps: orthogonal similarity transformation to staircase form, feedback via a deadbeat control gain, and optimization over linearly parametrized transformations to minimize the condition number.
 Numerical experiments demonstrate orders-of-magnitude improvements in construction error and conditioning compared with Luenberger’s classical method.
-In future work, we plan to exploit the pseudo-convexity of $\kappa$ and $\omega$-condition numbers to solve~\eqref{eq:opt-condition-number} to global minima and to prove Conjecture~\ref{conj:}.
+In future work, we plan to leverage the pseudo-convexity of $\kappa$ and $\omega$-condition numbers to establish convergence beyond local minima in~\eqref{eq:opt-condition-number}, validate the method on higher-dimensional systems, and prove Conjecture~\ref{conj:}.